-Got unpaid taxes for 2015?
-You need to know the timing rules that control when those taxes can be wiped out.
+Got unpaid taxes for 2016?
+Three tax discharge timing rules control when those taxes can be wiped out in bankruptcy.

-On April 15, 2019 those taxes reached the end of the line as priority claims in bankruptcy.
+On April 15, 2020 those taxes reached the end of the line as priority claims in bankruptcy.
+Or, the magic date may be October 15, 2020, if you got an extension to file the return.

 As non-priority claims, the taxes lose their protected status and can be discharged in bankruptcy.